harplife/zettelkasten/study_LearnCpp_GettingStarted.md

 >[!reminder] `extern` keyword means "look elsewhere for definition".

 - While this approach does solve the duplication problem that the "global constants as internal variables" approach has, its downside is that the constants are evaluated at runtime - meaning, optimization opportunities are limited.
+	- Though, runtime constants do have the advantage that even if any of the constants change, recompilation is not necessary.

 ### Global constants as inline variables (C++17)